masalaking/DLL_Injection/README.md

 # DLL_Injection
-This is a sort of stealthy way of injection
+This is a sort of stealthy way of injection #TODO Explanation of concepts